crev-dev/cargo-crev/crev-lib/rc/doc/editing-package-review.md

-# Creating Project Review Proof
+# Creating Package Review Proof

-Project Review Proof records results of your review of a version/release of a software project.
+Package Review Proof records results of your review of a version/release of a software package.

 ## Responsibility